kh9sd/UniversalTuringMachine/README.md

 # UniversalTuringMachine

-takes in Standard Description for TMs as defined by Turing in his original paper, and runs them
+takes in Standard Description for TMs, and runs them as text output step-by-step

+##Standard Descriptions
+idk man ill type this later